 - Psychosis

 Methamphetamine withdrawal is physically and emotionally painful.
-The severity of withdrawal varies depending on the amount of meth used and duration of use.
-The onset of withdrawal relatively occurs within the first day of abstinence and reaches its peak around seven to 10 days, slowly tapering off from there.7 Accordingly, the average duration of withdrawal is about two weeks.7
+The severity of withdrawal symptoms varies depending on the amount of meth used and the duration of use.
+The onset of withdrawal typically occurs within the first day of abstinence, peaks around seven to 10 days, and lasts roughly two weeks.6

 - Hopelessness